 With the unveiling of most expected 5G technologies in the past few years, techies can expect a bunch of rumors on these technologies.
 It is well expected for the next generation mobile data connectivity which will consist of more than 400 Mbps of speed and you will be amazed at how easy it is if you use 5g for online surfing.
 Interestingly, this awesome technology comes with an incredible broadband speed that will let you enjoy every aspect without a drop in the Network connection.
 What makes the 5G a big difference is that it incorporates a high spectrum band that can cause higher frequency signals compared to the 4G technology.

 A recent research by Andy Sutton, professor of EE’s principal network architecture stated that the vision of 5G technologies to make it invisible for the planet.
 Just like an electricity, power etc. One of the major benefit of 5G technology apart from the speed and coverage capabilities.
 It is all about the latency that is probably between 10 Gbps to 100 Gbps.
 Besides, it is a super-fast blasting network with an ultra-low latency that could range from 1 milliseconds to 10 milliseconds.
 The effective feature enables the user to create an instant, fast response on the remote server while playing multiplayer games, which is not supported by current technologies.
-As the internet and technologies becoming more and more prominent, the new specs, innovative gadgets, extra features will be the part of our active lifestyle.
+As the internet and technologies becoming more and more prominent, the new specs, innovative gadgets, education accessibility becomes easy and become the part of our active lifestyle.

 But is it actually faster than 4G?
 5G Vs 4G